sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * **Disable Status Messages** - When enabled, the text that appears at the bottom of the screen to indicate loading and other behavior will not be shown.
   * **Disable Background Fading** - When enabled, background artwork will not fade in/out when the image changes.
   * **Disable Icon Animation** - When enabled, the disc icon for the currently highlighted game will not spin.
-  *  **Show Title ID** - When enabled, each game's PlayStation 2 title ID will be shown under it's title.
+  *  **Show Title ID** - When enabled, each game's PlayStation 2 title ID will be shown under its title.
   *  **Show Media** - When enabled, each game's media type will be shown under it's title.
   * **Refresh Artwork Cache** - Sets artwork cache to refresh next time one of the neutrino Launcher plugins is loaded.
   * **Clean Artwork Cache** - Immediately scan the artwork cache for unused files and remove them.